Buffalo Sabres: Post-Briere–Drury era

-The 2010–11 roster did not have many significant changes; one of the most notable was the team's decision to waive center Tim Kennedy, a Buffalo native, to avoid paying the award he won in arbitration.
+The 2010–11 roster did not have many significant changes in the offseason.
+One of the most notable was the team's decision to waive center Tim Kennedy, a Buffalo native, to avoid paying the award he won in arbitration.
 Defensemen Henrik Tallinder and Toni Lydman were allowed to leave as free agents, while the team signed veterans Jordan Leopold and Shaone Morrisonn to replace them.
-Additionally, center Rob Niedermayer was added as a Stanley Cup-winning, veteran presence.
+Additionally, center Rob Niedermayer was added.